 In addition to a strong motivation, your educational qualifications are assessed as part of the selection procedure.
 In order to be admissible you must meet our academic requirements as specified below.

-Are you applying with a non-Dutch pre-university diploma?
-Then your previous education must meet a number of requirements.
-We will evaluate your application and inform you of our admission decision.
-If you do not yet meet the requirements but expect to do so in the future (such as obtaining your diploma), you can already apply and receive a conditional admission.
+Applicants holding a non-Dutch pre-university diploma apply via the International Office.
+We will evaluate your application and and inform you of the admission decision from the Admission Board.
+If you do not yet meet the requirements but expect to do so in the future (such as obtaining your diploma), you can already apply and - if selected - receive a conditional admission.

 Requirements that apply:

 1. A diploma equivalent to the Dutch pre-university vwo-diploma

 See "Examples of accepted international diplomas" for a list of diplomas accepted as equivalent to the vwo-diploma level.

 Please note: this list is meant to give you an indication of admissibility; no rights can be derived from it.